Venue: Mezzanine Room 1, County Hall, Aylesbury. View directions

 To disclose any Personal or Disclosable Pecuniary Interests

-of the meeting held on Thursday 19th September to be confirmed as a correct record.
+To confirm the minutes of the meeting held on Tuesday 2nd July 2019 as a correct record.

 This is an opportunity for members of the public to put a question or raise an issue of concern, related to health.
 Where possible, the relevant organisation to which the question/issue is directed will be present to give a verbal response.
 Members of the public will be invited to speak for up to four minutes on their issue.
 A maximum of 30 minutes is set aside for the Public Questions slot in total (including responses and any Committee discussion).
 This may be extended with the Chairman’s discretion.

 For full guidance on Public Questions, including how to register a request to speak during this slot, please follow this link:

 The Chairman updated the Committee on the following.